-The tenant rent is due and payable at the PHA-designated location on the first of every month and will be considered delinquent after the seventh day of the month.
+The tenant rent is due and payable at the HACW-designated location on the first of every month.
 If the first falls on a weekend or holiday, the rent is due and payable on the first business day thereafter.

-If a family's tenant rent changes, the PHA will notify the family of the new amount and the effective date by sending a "Notice of Rent Adjustment" which will become an attachment to the lease.
+If a family's tenant rent changes, the HACW will notify the family of the new amount and the effective date by sending a "Notice of Rent Adjustment" which will become an amendment to the lease.